-How much will hand surgery cost?
+How much will Hand Surgery in Tucson cost?

 Cost is always a consideration in surgery, whether to repair your hand or to reconstruct your appearance.
 Most hand procdures are covered by insurance.
 Your individual financal responsibility will vary based in your indivdual insurance policy.
 Cost may include:

 - Hospital or surgical facility costs